 In 1987 Malcolm established his own investment banking firm and during that time co-founded a number of Australian companies including OzEmail Ltd —Australia first large Internet service provider.
 He joined Goldman Sachs & Co in 1997 as Chairman of its Australian business, becoming a partner of the global firm in 1998.

-Malcolm is married to Lucy and they have two adult children.
+Malcolm is married to Lucy and they have two adult children, and three grandchildren.